 Do you spend long hours sitting at a desk or driving?
 If so, Malasana is the yoga pose you didn't know you needed.
-As a registered yoga instructor, I can say that this is one of the hardest yoga poses for many people (don’t worry, there are many malasana modifications available).
+As a registered yoga instructor, I can say that this is one of the hardest yoga poses for many people (don’t worry, there are many Malasana modifications available).

 This hip-opening posture is one of the best asanas for relieving tension and tightness in the lower body, helping to undo the damage of a sedentary lifestyle.